RVO2 Library and RVO2-3D Library are now open-source software, released under the Apache License, Version 2.0.

 We present an algorithm for interactive navigation and planning of large numbers of agents in two-dimensional (crowded) environments.
 At runtime, each agent senses the environment independently and computes a collision-free motion based on the optimal reciprocal collision avoidance (ORCA) formulation.
 Our algorithm ensures that each agent exhibits no oscillatory behaviors.

-RVO2 Library C++ is an implementation of our algorithm.
+RVO2 Library is an open-source implementation of our algorithm.
 It has a simple API for third-party applications.
 The user specifies static obstacles, agents, and the preferred velocities of the agents.
 The simulation is performed step-by-step via a simple call to the library.
 The simulation is fully accessible and manipulable during runtime.
 The library exploits multiple processors if they are available using OpenMP for efficient parallelization of the simulation.

-RVO2-3D Library C++ is an implementation of our algorithm for applications in three dimensions without static obstacles.
+RVO2-3D Library is an open-source implementation of our algorithm for applications in three dimensions without static obstacles.
 A C# implementation by Slan and Python bindings by Sybren Stüvel are also available.

 This work was supported by ARO under Contract W911NF‑04‑1‑0088, by NSF under Award 0636208, Award 0917040, and Award 0904990, by DARPA and RDECOM under Contract WR91CRB‑08‑C‑0137, and by Intel.
 Any opinions, findings, and conclusions or recommendations expressed herein are those of the authors and do not necessarily reflect the views of ARO, NSF, DARPA, RDECOM, or Intel.

 Relic is a trademark of SEGA, registered in the U.S. and other countries.
 Warhammer and Space Marine are trademarks of Games Workshop Ltd., registered in the U.S. and other countries.
 Warhammer 40,000 is a trademark of Games Workshop Ltd. OpenMP is a trademark of the OpenMP Architecture Review Board, registered in the U.S. and other countries.
 Intel is a trademark of Intel Corporation, registered in the U.S. and other countries.
 Other names may be trademarks of their respective owners.